 - 1.1 Ofgem published a conclusions document on best practice guidelines for gas and electricity network operator credit cover in February 2005.
-In order to address and codify these guidelines, CUSC Amendment Proposals CAP089, CAP090 and CAP091 were implemented.
+In order to address and codify these guidelines, CUSC Amendment Proposals 089, 090 and 091 were implemented.
 Following implementation, Ofgem considered that there were particular areas that still needed further work.
-One of these areas was the calculation and securing of Value at Risk (VAR). - 1.2 It is recognised that the current arrangements in the CUSC for calculating the Value At Risk (VAR) associated with Demand TNUoS charges only address one of the many elements of actual VAR and therefore provides an inappropriate basis for determining the amount of security required from users. - 1.3 Although Ofgem's best practice guidelines provide a proxy across all Network Operators in relation to the calculation of VAR, it has proven difficult to apply this calculation to demand TNUoS charges, due to the unique way in which they are calculated and billed, with liabilities for each charge occurring at specific times during the financial year.
-The current arrangements introduced by CAPs 089, 090 and 091 do not fully implement the intention of the guidelines and do not present an appropriate balance between risk and securitisation. - 1.4 The Proposed Amendment seeks to introduce a more accurate calculation that better reflects the actual VAR and all the elements that contribute to it.
-This will result in a more appropriate balance between risk and securitisation by calculating VAR closer to actual VAR and securing a percentage of VAR over different periods of the year to reflect the different liabilities at risk. - 1.5 In order to address this further work, CAP127 was raised by National Grid and was considered by the CUSC Amendments Panel on 29th September 2006 where it was agreed that a Working Group should consider the proposals.
-The Working Group were required to report back to the December 2006 Panel meeting but its terms of reference required that if the Group reached agreement before this then it should submit the report earlier.
+One of these areas was the calculation and securing of Value at Risk (VAR). - 1.2 In order to address this further work, CAP127 was raised by National Grid and was considered by the CUSC Amendments Panel on 29th September 2006 where it was agreed that a Working Group should consider the proposals.
+The Working Group are required to report back to the December 2006 Panel meeting but its terms of reference required that if the Group reached agreement before this then it should submit the report earlier.